mjteo95/GEO1003-Shared_Notes/.github/CONTRIBUTING.md

     - [Automatic build](#automatic-build)
     - [Local build](#local-build)

-Reading the short guide should be enough to understand how to avoid most pitfalls.
+Reading the [short guide](#short-guide) should be enough to understand how to avoid most pitfalls.
+If you want to be able to look at the output locally, you can read the part about [Local build](#local-build) in the [PDF and website generation](#pdf-and-website-generation) section.

 ## Contributing on Github

 If you want step-by-step instructions about contributing on Github, you can read [this article](https://lifeincoding.com/how-to-contribute-to-open-source-on-github/) or [this one](https://medium.com/@niceperson2110/making-your-first-github-contribution-a-beginners-guide-to-open-source-6d4a297358aa).

 ## Short guide

+If you don't know exactly how Github works, you should look at one of the guides from the previous section [Contributing on Github](#contributing-on-github).

 ### Overall structure